Skip to content

 • Header Name: Enter the name for the SIP Header record.
 The SIP header is a part of a SIP message used to convey metadata and instructions about a communication session, such as a voice call.
 SIP headers are defined in plain text.

 • Header Value: Enter the value for the SIP Header record.
 To view the list of available placeholders, click the “Show available placeholders” button.
+To add the placeholder to the field, click the name of the corresponding placeholder.
 A SIP value is the data assigned to a specific SIP header and provides instructions for managing a SIP call.
 The value is what gives meaning to the header, such as identifying the caller, recipient, or session details.
 SIP headers are defined in plain text.

 • Value Format: Select the format of the value (DEC, HEX, Plain Text).
 SIP headers are typically in plain text format, which is human-readable and used in standard SIP communications.
 For debugging or low-level transport, headers may appear in hexadecimal (encoded for transport) or decimal (binary analysis), but these formats are rare.
 We recommend using plain text for regular implementations, as defined by the SIP protocol standards.